dbarneche/healthy_delights/AaisRecipes/Aais_recipes.md

 ## Sodyacha bhat

-*Ingr*: one cup rice, 150 gms sodey, one onion, 2 tbsp each bombay masala and coconut, 1\2 tsp red chilli powder, haldi, salt, one tomato or half cup curd, one tsp each garlic and ginger paste and oil.
+*Ingredients*: one cup rice, 150 gms sodey, one onion, 2 tbsp each bombay masala and coconut, 1\2 tsp red chilli powder, haldi, salt, one tomato or half cup curd, one tsp each garlic and ginger paste and oil.